Florida College COVID-19 Playbook

 - Finally, if an employee has been notified of a possible COVID-19 exposure by the County Health Department or has been diagnosed with COVID-19, he or she must notify the Office of Student Services immediately.
 The Dean of Students is serving as our COVID-19 point of contact.

 Goal: To be lights in our community by our actions and attitudes.

 - We are asking our Florida College students to be wise as they interact within the community just as we are planning to ask our visitors to act with wisdom and caution.
 Florida College encourages its students to abide by the regulations set forth by Hillsborough County.

-- Visitors arriving at Florida College for a campus tour will be asked to take a health screening test and take their temperature.
+- Visitors arriving at Florida College for a campus visit will be asked to take a health screening test and take their temperature.
 Guests will be asked to wear a face covering in certain areas and for certain events when 6-foot social distancing cannot be maintained.

-- Guests attending events such as recitals, Life Enrichment Series, musicals, plays, etc. will be asked to reserve a seat in advance of the event and asked to wear a face covering and social distance within the venue.
+- Guests attending events such as recitals, Life Enrichment Series, musicals, plays, etc. may be asked to reserve a seat in advance of the event and asked to wear a face covering and social distance within the venue.

 - To provide in-person instruction on campus using best practices for student learning.

 - To protect the health of students, staff and faculty in classrooms and other academic settings.